igsegg/igsegg.github.io/_posts/2020-04-15-natural-social-distancing.markdown

 Rebecca Schlegel

-PhD student at Swansea University
+PhD student at Swansea University as part of the BEAMISH project working on ice stream dynamics and beds

 Part of the EGG committee